 How do I get my dog in the bathtub?

-Some dogs aren’t thrilled about bathtime, creating quite the challenge for both of you.
+Some dog aren’t thrilled about bath time, creating quite the challenge for both of you.
 But with some time and patience, you and you’re pup will be enjoying the rewards of a good bath!
 To help you achieve success, here are some tips to get your dog in the bathtub:

 - Train your dog to get into the tub with treats – Start by using treats and praise to encourage them into the tub.
 Let your dog smell the tub, then place treats in the tub.
 Once they get in the tub to eat the treats, continue to praise them and slowly move on to adding water, and so forth.